danpetitt/changelog-file-generator/README.md

 # Changelog File Generator

-This action is based upon auto-changelog by [Ardalan Amini](https://github.com/ardalanamini/auto-changelog) with some updates to generate a changelog file and commit it to your repo.
+This action is based upon auto-changelog by [Ardalan Amini](https://github.com/ardalanamini/auto-changelog) and add-and-commit [Federico Grandi](https://github.com/EndBug/add-and-) with some updates to generate a changelog file and commit it to your repo.

 ## Usage